 Day 4 Cape Foulwind – Moana

-Today we leave the west coast and head inland via the Buller Gorge to historic Reefton, the first town in NZ to have a public electricity supply (from 1888).
+Today we leave the coast and head inland via the Buller Gorge to historic Reefton, the first town in NZ to have a public electricity supply (from 1888).
 Get a coffee and take some time to explore this fascinating town.
 We then travel a short distance in our support vehicle to the site of the historic gold mining town of Waiuta, regarded as the Coast’s last great gold strike.
 Many rusty relics remain and there is time to look around before we begin our cycle ride of the day.
 Our ride [14km] takes us gently off the plateau through native forest, and out across the open farmland of the Grey Valley.
 The cycle trail then follows river terraces on the quiet left bank of the Grey River, towards Blackball (20km).
 Enjoy a refreshment stop at the legendary ‘Formerly The Blackball Hilton’ Hotel, before we make our way to the village of Moana and our resort accommodation overlooking Lake Brunner.

 Cycle Distance: 25km